databendlabs/databend/website/databend/docs/rfcs/query/0005-new-sql-planner-framework.md

 After this refactoring, we want:

-- Provide naive implementation(hash join for ) for `JOIN`, including planning and execution
+- Provide naive implementation(hash join for equi-join and nested-loop join for cross join) for `JOIN`, including planning and execution
 - Support running most of the queries from TPCH benchmark(contains different types of joins and correlated subquery) with `databend`
 - Implement several simple optimization rules, e.g. outer join elimination, decorrelation, predicate pushdown and etc.
 - Migrate to the new planner framework